Miami-Dade School Board To Hold Special Meeting To Interview Superintendent Candidates

-Dr. Jose L. Dotres, Dr. Rafaela Espinal, and Jacob Oliva are the candidates who were selected by the School Board at its January 18th meeting to replace outgoing Superintendent Alberto M. Carvalho.READ MORE: SW Miami-Dade Man Accused Of Impersonating Law Enforcement Officer
+Dr. Jose L. Dotres, Dr. Rafaela Espinal, and Jacob Oliva are the candidates who were selected by the School Board at its January 18th meeting to replace outgoing Superintendent Alberto M. Carvalho.READ MORE: Monday Marks First Day You Can Begin Filing Federal Tax Return

-The 57-year-old Carvalho plans to take over as Superintendent of the Los Angeles Unified School District on March 1st.
-He was the second longest-serving superintendent.
-He took over in 2008 after starting his career as a math and physics teacher at Miami Jackson Senior High School.READ MORE: Immigration Proposal Teed Up In Florida Senate
+The 57-year-old Carvalho will take over as Superintendent of the Los Angeles Unified School District on March 1st.
+He was Miami-Dade’s second longest-serving superintendent.
+He took over in 2008 after starting his career as a math and physics teacher at Miami Jackson Senior High School.READ MORE: Miami Weather: Coldest Air Of The Season Arrives In South Florida

 Monday’s meeting will begin at 2 p.m. and will be held in the auditorium of the School Board Administration Building at 1450 NE 2nd Avenue.

-It is open to the public.MORE NEWS: Florida Man Steve Shand Charged After 4 Found Dead At Canada-US Border
+It is open to the public.MORE NEWS: Missing Coral Springs Man Miguel Negron Has Been Found

 Anyone who wants to submit a question may do so through the public comment link on the Superintendent Application website.
 All questions from the public will be transmitted to the School Board for consideration.